HYD7AM.com announces a writing competition for authors to celebrate Azadi Ka Amrit Mohatsav | www.lokmattimes.com

 “We are a team of ten people serving 100,000 visitors monthly,” said Jaya Prakash, an electronic and communication engineering graduate with extensive experience in digital marketing.
 “In the coming months, we hope to reach 1 million unique visitors per month.”

-is one of the leading news portals in Telugu states which provides you all the latest updates, the Latest Tollywood and Bollywood News, Fashion News, Health, Food, Tips for Lifestyle changes, Travel and Tourism News, etc. So, every morning with a cup of coffee - visit and check your favourite section for the news and updates.
+HYD7AM is one of the leading news portals in Telugu states which provides you all the latest updates, Latest Tollywood & Bollywood News, Fashion News, Health, Food, Tips for Lifestyle changes, Travel & Tourism News, etc. So, every morning with a cup of coffee – visit www.hyd7am.com and check your favourite section for the news and updates.

 Furthermore, being the most renowned news portal platform, we make sure to provide the latest news, updates, and tips and tricks on various concerned topics at your fingertips.
 At HYD7AM, you can also get to know the latest dressing styles, best shopping items, health and beauty tips, hairstyles, Tollywood and Bollywood updates, healthy foods, best restaurants, etc.